TurnNetwork/turn-sdk.js/README.md

 #### web3.utils.decodeBech32Address

- Resolve the bech32 format address of the specified network into a valid PlatON address.
+ Resolve the bech32 format address of the specified network into a valid Bubble address.

 Method: